Tag Archives: Mike Higgs

 We saw Hadrian’s age increase in the birthday issue and his reaction when his parents explained he was going to be a big brother.
 Now, after months of him torturing his poor pregnant mum the big moment has arrived and while the laughs are still plentiful, what we have here is a surprisingly sweet strip.
 After all those previous issues full of Hadrian getting into trouble thanks to his ridiculous schemes, he actually comes up with a helpful idea when the situation calls for it.
 It’s still daft and funny of course, especially his dad trying to run along holding that pillow.

-After wearing down the carpet in the waiting room the family are called in to see their latest addition, even Bowser gets a mask so he can join them.
+After wearing down the carpet in the waiting room the family are called in to see their newest addition and even Bowser gets a mask so he can join them.
 We turn over to see the following full-page image with a simple, sweet (yet still incorrectly spelt) diary entry.
 This was certainly a memorable moment in humour comics.
 When did a character live their life in an almost real time manner like this?
 When was something like this properly built up to instead of just being a sudden change?
 OiNK was always unique and this is all the proof you need.

 This takes up the middle pages and the back cover, with another half page for the instructions, which are the same for the regular Happy Families game.

 I always liked seeing favourite characters drawn by different artists.
-Ed McHenry is the artist here and his depictions of Ian Jackson’s Hadrian and his family, David Haldane’s Rubbish Man, J.T.
+Ed McHenry is the person responsible here and his depictions of Ian Jackson’s Hadrian and his family, David Haldane’s Rubbish Man, J.T.
 Dogg’s Street-Hogs heroes and villains, and Jeremy Banx’s alien innards are my particular favourites.
 Did any blog readers cut out and play this game when they were but a piglet?
 I never cut up any of my OiNKs back at the time.
 (I did begin to colour in something in the first annual but that was about it.)
-However, these days the angel on top of my Christmas tree is from a page of the comic, and for the blog I’ve already constructed an old-fashioned Frank Sidebottom toy.
+However, these days the angel on top of my Christmas tree is from a page of the comic and for the blog I’ve already constructed an old-fashioned Frank Sidebottom toy.

 There’s a certain phrase I remember my dad using whenever my siblings or I did anything that our mum would’ve found particularly bad and one of the little quarter-page strips in this issue takes that exact phrase and ridicules it, albeit swapping the parents’ roles over in the process.
 From that moment on I could never take it seriously when it was used.
 I still can’t.
 Mad Dad is written by Vaughan Brunt and drawn by Ian Knox.
 This is followed up by Grate Expectations, a memorable little one-off from the insane mind of Simon Thorp who, I’m very happy to say, was turning up more regularly by this point.